amcd13/pfgadgets/README.md

 - .result - Returns the results data frame that holds the extracted data
 ---
 ### pfgadgets.GetData.export
-*__pfgadgets.GetData.export(fileName = 'results', filePath =  None, replace=False)__*
+*__pfgadgets.GetData.export(file_name='results', file_path=None, replace=False)__*

 *Description*: Exports the collected data to a csv

 *Parameters*:
-- fileName - Name of file that data will export to.
+- file_name - Name of file that data will export to.
 Should not include file extension.
-- filePath - Defines directory where csv will export to.
+- file_path - Defines directory where csv will export to.
 If None then export to script directory
 - replace - Defines whether to replace existing files or not.
 (False - do not replace existing, True - replace existing)
 ---
 ### pfgadgets.GetObject
-*__pfgadgets.GetObject(objectName)__*
+*__pfgadgets.GetObject(object_name)__*

-*Description*: This class is deisnged to collect a given object
+*Description*: This class is designed to collect a given object

 *Parameters*:
-- objectName - Name of object to collect
+- object_name - Name of object to collect

 *Attributes*:
 - .obj - Returns the collected object
 - .name - Returns the name of the collected object
 ---
 ### pfgadgets.GetPlot
-*__pfgadgets.GetPlot(plotName, pageType='SetVipage')__*
+*__pfgadgets.GetPlot(plot_name, page_type='SetVipage')__*

 *Description*: This class is designed to collect a plot page and offers an export option

 *Parameters*:
-- plotName - Name of plot to be collected
+- plot_name - Name of plot to be collected
-- pageType - Defined the type of page to be collected
+- page_type - Defined the type of page to be collected

 *Attributes*:
 - .plot - Returns to plot objects that was collected
 - .title - Returns the title object that may be included in a plot page
 ---
 ### pfgadgets.GetPlot.export
-*__pfgadgets.GetPlot.export(*args, fileType='wmf', filePath=None, frame = 0, fileName=None, replace=False)__*
+*__pfgadgets.GetPlot.export(file_type='wmf', file_path=None, frame = 0, file_name=None, replace=False)__*

 *Description*: Exports the plot page to the desired type and location

 *Parameters*:
-- fileType - Defines the extension of the exported plot page file
+- file_type - Defines the extension of the exported plot page file
-- filePath - Defines directory where csv will export to.
+- file_path - Defines directory where csv will export to.
 If None then export to script directory
-- frame - Defines whether to include a page fram or not (0 - no frame, 1 - include frame)
+- frame - Defines whether to include a page frame or not (0 - no frame, 1 - include frame)
-- fileName - Name of file that data will export to.
+- file_name - Name of file that data will export to.
 Should not include file extension.
 - replace - Defines whether to replace existing files or not.
 (False - do not replace existing, True - replace existing)
 ---
+### pfgadgets.GetResult
+*__pfgadgets.GetResult(results_file, file_path=None, file_name='result', replace=None)__*

+*Description*: This class is designed to export a result object

+*Parameters*:
+- results_file - Name of the results object to grab from PowerFactory
+- file_path - Defines directory where csv will export to.
+If None then export to script directory
+- file_name - Name of file that data will export to.
+Should not include file extension.
+- replace - Defines whether to replace existing files or not.
+(False - do not replace existing, True - replace existing)
+---
 ### pfgadgets.HarmonicLoadFlow
-*__pfgadgets.HarmonicLoadFlow(*args, method=0)__*
+*__pfgadgets.HarmonicLoadFlow(method=0)__*

-*Description*: This class is designed to perform a harmonic load flow calcualtion
+*Description*: This class is designed to perform a harmonic load flow calculation

 *Parameters*:
 - method - defines the harmonic load flow method (0 - balanced, 1 - unbalanced)